ream88/mongoid-versioning/README.md

 **Important:** This gem is an extraction of [Mongoid::Versioning](http://mongoid.github.io/en/mongoid/docs/extras.html#versioning) from the official [mongoid](http://mongoid.org) gem.
 Since Mongoid::Versioning was removed in the `4.0.0` release of Mongoid, this gem re-enables the functionality of versioned documents.

 **Please submit only bug and security fixes**.
-Neighter I will accept new features nor changes to existing APIs.
+Neither I will accept new features nor changes to existing APIs.
 Please consider forking the project if you want new features to appear! :)

 ---